PoisotLab/ms_betacov_mapping/README.md

 ## Bats compositional uniqueness

-For every species pool, we measured its Local Contribution to Beta-Diversity (Legendre and De Cáceres 2013); LCBD works from a species-data matrix (traditionally noted as Y), where species are rows and sites are columns, and a value of 1 indicates occurrence.
-We extracted the Y matrix assuming that every pixel represents a unique location, and following best practices (Legendre and Condit 2019) transformed it using Hellinger’s distance to account for unequal bat richness at different pixels.
+For every species pool, we measured its Local Contribution to Beta-Diversity [@Legendre2013BetDiv]; LCBD works from a species-data matrix (traditionally noted as $\mathbf{Y}$), where species are rows and sites are columns, and a value of 1 indicates occurrence.
+We extracted the Y matrix assuming that every pixel represents a unique location, and following best practices [@Legendre2019SpaTem] transformed it using Hellinger’s distance to account for unequal bat richness at different pixels.
 The correction of raw community data is particularly important for two reasons: first, it prevents the artifact of richer sites having higher importance; second, it removes the effect of overall species richness, which is already incorporated in the phylogenetic diversity component.
 High values of LCBD indicate that the pixel has a community that is on average more dissimilar in species composition than what is expected knowing the entire matrix, i.e. a more unique community.
+Recent results by
+@Dansereau2022EvaEco shows that LCBD measures are robust with regards to spatial scale, and are therefore applicable at the global scale.

 ## Viral sharing between hosts